Risk Management Credit

 Applying the credit to your premium

-To obtain the Risk Management Credit, you must complete one or two qualifying programs, and complete an online Declaration by midnight on September 15.
+To obtain the Risk Management Credit, you must complete one or two qualifying programs, and complete an online Declaration in the Risk Management Credit section of My LAWPRO or by midnight on September 15.
 Any credit obtained for programs completed prior to this deadline will be applied to the next year’s insurance premium (it will automatically appear on your invoice).

 You can claim the credit for participating in an approved CPD program via a live or archived webcast provided you watch the entire program and have a copy of the program materials.